m3data/collective-futurecrafting/_posts/2024-01-08-a-paradigm-of-continual-trauma.md

 ## The Call to Collective Healing

-This mapping of systemic trauma isn't meant to overwhelm but to illuminate.
-Like a skilled diagnostician reading the body's signs, understanding these patterns of harm helps us locate points of intervention and healing.
+This illustration of systemic trauma isn't meant to overwhelm but to illuminate.
+Like a experienced Shaman, we must learn to read the signs of the physical and psychic body to better understand these patterns of harm.
+Helping us all in locating the points of intervention and healing.

 The work ahead is not just to bandage symptoms but to transform the underlying systems that perpetuate trauma.
-This requires what Indigenous scholars call "regenerative remembering"—recalling and reimagining ways of living that support the flourishing of all life.
+This requires a regenerative remembering—recalling and reimagining ways of living that support the flourishing of all life.

 The wound that runs through our systems is also a portal.
-Through it, we might glimpse and then create something new: economies that regenerate rather than extract, technologies that connect rather than surveil, education that liberates rather than constrains, and governance that emerges from the wisdom of living systems.
+Through it, we might glimpse and then create something new: economies that regenerate rather than extract, technologies that connect rather than surveil, education that liberates rather than constrains, and governance that emerges from the wisdom of living systems and larger circumfrences of care.

 In the end, this is a story not just of trauma but of possibility.
-For in mapping these wounds, we also map the pathways toward healing—toward what anthropologist Arturo Escobar calls "pluriversal worlds," where many ways of knowing, being, and healing can coexist and flourish.
+For in mapping these wounds, we also map the pathways toward healing—toward what anthropologist <a href="https://www.dukeupress.edu/designs-for-the-pluriverse" target="_blank">Arturo Escobar</a> calls "pluriversal worlds," where many ways of knowing, being, and healing can coexist and flourish.

-> It is easier to act yourself into a new way of thinking, than it is to think yourself into a new way of acting.
+> "It is easier to act yourself into a new way of thinking, than it is to think yourself into a new way of acting."
 ― Millard Fuller

 The question before us is not whether to heal, but how to become active participants in the healing that wants to happen.
 The systems that wound us are not inevitable.
-They are stories we've been telling ourselves, and we have the power to tell—and live—new ones.
+They are stories we've been telling ourselves, patterns we perpetuate, and we do have the power to tell—and live—new ones.